Muhamet Hyseni

-Muhamet Hyseni (born 6 February 2001) is a Kosovan professional footballer who plays as a centre-forward for KF Llapi, on loan from Danish 1st Division club AC Horsens and the Kosovo national team.
+Muhamet Hyseni (born 6 February 2001) is a Kosovan professional footballer who plays as a forward for Liga I club Farul Constanța, on loan from Danish Superliga club Horsens.

 Club career

 Return to Llapi

 On 3 July 2023, Hyseni signed a three-year contract with Kosovo Superleague club Llapi.
 His debut with Llapi came on 13 August against Drita after being named in the starting line-up.
 Seven days after debut, he scored his first goal for Llapi in his second appearance for the club in a 3–0 home win over Dukagjini in Kosovo Superleague.

 Horsens

 On 13 June 2024, Llapi announced the transfer of Hyseni to Danish 1st Division club Horsens.
 On the same day, the club confirmed that Hyseni's transfer was permanent and signed a five-year contract with him.

 Second return to Llapi as loan

 On 1 September 2025, Hyseni returned to Llapi, joining the club on a one-year loan.